jl322137/JLKeychain/README.md

 a Keychain wrapper on iOS can set/get any object in your system keychain

-1.set your keychain entitlement
+1.in your app capabilities set your keychain entitlement

 2.import "JLKeychain.h"

+3.modify JLKeychain.m->macro KEYCHAIN_IDENTITY to your keychain entitlement id

-3.use JLKeychain Api to set/get keychain data
+4.use JLKeychain Api to set/get keychain data